prismhead26/confict-resolution/README.md

 # confict-resolution

-## This is a subheading
+## This is a subheading created on GitHub

-Some content from Github

-Make some content local
+ All of this content added to the readme file has been added from my remote GitHub repository.